hieunguyen0297/restaurant-app/README.md

 NODE_ENV=production
 ```

 You'll notice I also set `NODE_ENV=production`.
 Although its not required for this example project, it is common practice.
-For man other projects(depending on how the backend is setup) they may require this to be set in a production environment.
+For many other projects(depending on how the backend is setup) they may require this to be set in a production environment.

 In the `/home/ubuntu/.profile` add the following line to the bottom of the file